Cummins L-series engine

 By 1994, it had been developed into the M11, and in 1998, Cummins ceased production of the old L-series engine.
 After the original L10 evolved into the M11 engine, the new ISL9 engine was introduced to operate in this market segment, yet with a better power-to-weight ratio, by enlarging the piston stroke of the older C8.3 engine.
 The Cummins L10 also has a sister engine which runs on compressed natural gas (CNG).
 The engine was introduced in 1992 as the L10G before being replaced by the L Gas Plus in 2001 until it became the ISL G in collaboration with Westport Innovations in 2008, now based on the C-series engine architecture.
 The ISL engines were manufactured at plants in Rocky Mount, North Carolina and Darlington, England.

 In 2016 onwards, the ISL9 was simplified to L9, though physically it shares no resemblance to the old L10 engine: The current L9 engine is a stroked version of the C8.3 engine platform, while the current M11 engine is a stroked version of the original L10 engine platform.

+In February 2023, Cummins announced that the L9, alongside the X12, would be replaced by the X10 engine, which is slated for introduction in 2026 for the North American market.